Naruto RPG

 * - S Rank missions are the highest-ranked missions a ninja can undertake.
 The ranges displayed are adjusted based on the difficulty of the task.

 ** - Players that have reached MAX AP on their ninja no longer benefit from AP Rewards.
 To compensate, these players can convert their AP to Ryo.
 The conversion rate is 1 AP = 50 Ryo.
-Only players with MAX AP are allowed to do this, and it can be done at any mission rank.
+Only players with MAX AP can do this, and it can be done at any mission rank.

 Mission Salaries